-From the initial SEO and content audits, to persona and keyword planning through to strategy development and execution, you have a lot to keep track of, monitor and improve.
+From the initial SEO and content audits, to persona and project tracking through to strategy development and execution, you have a lot to keep track of, monitor and improve.

 A successful SEO and content marketing strategy is one that combines some basic SEO foundations, a lot of audience and content planning, and the creation of content that answers key questions your buyers have, while being different enough to stand out from the crowd.

 But while it all might seem a bit overwhelming.